VictorArtemyev/ABEBETKA/README.md

 # ABEBETKA

-Application helps kids to learn Ukrainian alphabet and some new words
+The application helps kids to learn Ukrainian alphabet and some new words